Peoria Birth Injury Lawyer Near You

 Birth injury cases are some of the most complex medical malpractice cases.
 They usually involve:

-Because of this, the investigation has to be careful and thorough.
+Because of this, the investigation must be careful and thorough.
 At Parker & Parker, we treat these cases as major litigation from day one.
 That can include:

-This is similar to how serious adult injury or wrongful death cases are handled, but with special attention to a child’s long-term future.
+This is similar to how serious adult injury or wrongful death cases are handled.
+But we give special attention to a child’s long-term future.

 What Compensation Can a Birth Injury Claim Provide?

 No lawsuit can give your child back the health they should have had.
-What a civil case can do is bring accountability and provide money to pay for the things your child will need.
+What a civil case can do is bring accountability.
+It can provide money to pay for the things your child will need.

 Depending on the facts, compensation in a birth injury claim may include: